SOLAR Records: Distribution

 From 1977 to 1981, SOLAR was distributed by RCA Records, which had also distributed the Soul Train Records label during its two-year run.
 Griffey formed a second label, Constellation Records (no relation to the Chicago-based indie label founded by Ewart Abner) in 1981, which focused on more contemporary and top forty-geared acts to Griffey's more traditionally "urban" establishment (including Jon Gibson and Klymaxx).
 Upon its formation, Constellation was distributed through Elektra/Asylum Records, making it only natural for the main SOLAR label to jump ship to Elektra for distribution when it left RCA.

 In the meantime, the Constellation label moved to MCA Records for distribution in 1984.
 Shortly thereafter, Griffey decided to abandon contemporary music to focus all of his attention on running SOLAR, and retaining its sonic theme.
 Subsequently, MCA bought the Constellation imprint and absorbed its artists, including Klymaxx, which had been its biggest act.

 SOLAR's relationship with Elektra lasted until 1986.
 After the Elektra distribution deal expired, SOLAR briefly took up distribution with Capitol Records until 1989, at which time it signed a new distribution deal with Epic Records, which oversaw what would ultimately become its twilight years.
-In the early 1990s, the label released its last recordings- 1991's Now by Richie Havens and the soundtrack to the 1992 film Deep Cover.
+In the early 1990s, the label released its last recordings- 1991's Now by Richie Havens and Times 3's eponymous debut album, the soundtrack to the 1992 film Deep Cover, 3rd Avenue's 1992 debut album Let's Talk About Love, and 1993 The Deele album An Invitation To Love.

-Part of the label's back catalog, which includes the pre-1984 Constellation back catalog, were eventually purchased by EMI, with many of its releases and compilations being re-issued through The Right Stuff Records.
-In 2009, Unidisc Music purchased part of SOLAR's back catalog for Canada, USA and South African territories.
+Part of the label's back catalog, which includes the pre-1984 Constellation back catalog, were licensed by EMI in 1996, with many of its releases and compilations being re-issued through The Right Stuff Records.
+In 2009, Unidisc Music purchased part of SOLAR's back catalog for Canada, US and South African territories.
 BMG owns the rights to part of the SOLAR catalog in the UK and Europe although the rights to SOLAR RECORDS as a trade mark and brand belong to the family of the late Dick Griffey according to the Intellectual Property Office.

 UK relaunch

 In 2018, 40 years after the founding of SOLAR Records, the label was relaunched in the UK by the family of the late Dick Griffey, according to issue 77 of UK Publication 'Soul Survivors Magazine' which featured an interview with both Carrie Lucas and new CEO Jessie Tsang.
 At the helm of the relaunched label is Griffey's widow Carrie Lucas, his daughter Carolyn Griffey and British Chinese music promoter and IP paralegal consultant Jessie Tsang.
 Solar Records incorporates the Soul Train Records and Soul Train Club brands.
-Jessie Tsang serves as CEO with Sonia Damney as Vice President.
+Jessie Tsang is CEO with Sonia Damney as Vice President.
 In 2022 Carrie Lucas, Carolyn Griffey, Dina Andrews, Virgil Roberts participated with US Cable channel TV One for a special episode of the UNSUNG TV series on Dick Griffey and Solar Records.
-The episode premiered on November 6th, 2022.
+The episode premiered on November 6, 2022.